NethermindEth/el-node-spec/docs/docs/wizard/intro.md

 The tool will be open-source for on-premise setups only on Linux machines and must be installed by node operators that want access to all the tool's features.
 It will be developed and maintained jointly by Layr Labs Inc and Nethermind.

 As more information becomes available and can be published in the future, this section will be progressively updated with additional details and insights regarding the setup wizard.

+This guide is divided into the following sections:

+- [Monitoring Stack](/docs/monitoring/intro): How the AVS wizard setup tool can monitor Nodes and the host machine using Prometheus and Grafana.